 - Headphone Jack – play quietly while others sleep!

-- Aux jack – plug your phone into your amp.
+- Aux jack – plug your phone into your amp to play as a backing track.
 I absolutely love this feature.

-- USB connectivity – This lets you record without extra gear.
+- USB connectivity – This lets you record without extra gear or update your amp presets.

 - Effects – Some amps have stompbox style effects.